The Times

 The Times had an average daily circulation of 365,880 in March 2020; in the same period, The Sunday Times had an average weekly circulation of 647,622.
-The two newspapers also had 304,000 digital-only paid subscribers as of June 2019.
+The two newspapers also had 600,000 digital-only paid subscribers as of September 2024.
 An American edition of The Times has been published since 6 June 2006.
-The Times has been heavily used by scholars and researchers because of its widespread availability in libraries and its detailed index.
-A complete historical file of the digitised paper, up to 2019, is online from Gale Cengage Learning.
+A complete historical file of the digitised paper, up to 2019, is available online from Gale Cengage Learning.
+The political position of The Times is considered to be centre-right.
+The Times and The Sunday Times launched their own radio station, Times Radio, in 2020.
+Its shows cover news and politics, both nationally and internationally, and had an average weekly reach of 604,000 listeners at the end of 2024.